-It also remains unclear what synoptic variables, if any, control the duration and ultimate dis-15 sipation of MDs; there is some evidence that a contemporaneous monsoon flood year or active 16 spell tends to extend the duration of depressions in the north of the peninsula (Krishnamurthy and 17 Shukla 2007; Krishnamurthy and Ajayamohan 2010), although this has not yet been disentan-18 gled into a primarily synoptic or mesoscale (troposphere or land surface conditions, respectively, 19 favourable for longer duration) theoretical framework.
-Nevertheless, recent work has shown that 20 favourable conditions (e.g. higher vorticity, more moisture) at both scales is correlated with in-21 creased MD activity, duration, or intensity: e.g. for soil moisture by Chang et al. (2009); Kishtawal 22 et al. (2013), and for the active phase of the monsoon by Hunt et al. (2016a).
-23 surface specific moist static energy and boundary layer moist static energy gradient, which results 27 in more favourable conditions for precipitation.
-If, however, this is to be an important process in 28 MDs, it is likely to be indirect (it must also overcome a negative feedback at the MD centre - the 29 associated lower-tropospheric cold core (Godbole 1977; Hunt et al. 2016a) acts to cool the surface 30 and increase stability there): the area of maximum precipitation is found to the southwest of the 31 centre (e.g. Ramanathan and Ramakrishnan 1933) where the (adiabatic) quasigeostrophic omega 32 equation (e.g. Holton and Hakim 2012) predicts the greatest ascent associated with the balanced 33 MD vortex will be (Boos et al. 2015); in contrast the Bowen ratio tends to reach a minimum just 34 ahead (northwest) of the centre (Hunt et al. 2016a).
-To elucidate this, following Hunt et al. (2016a), 35 Fig. 1 shows the mean Bowen ratio (ERA-Interim; Dee et al. 2011) and precipitation (TRMM; 36 Kummerow et al. 1998; Huffman et al. 2010) for a 34-depression composite in which location and 37 orientation are normalised such that the centre lies at the origin and the heading is up the page; 38 land-only data were used.
-As asserted, there is not much spatial similarity between the extrema 39 of precipitation and Bowen ratio - indicating that if we are to believe previous work suggesting a 40 link between MD behaviour and underlying soil moisture, it may be a more subtle feedback, or 41 work on a finer spatial scale, than that suggested by Eltahir (1998).
-The caveat here is that surface 42 fluxes are an entirely modelled product in ERA-I, and so have substantial uncertainty; however 43 this is at least partially addressed by the similarity of composite MD precipitation between ERA-I 44 and TRMM, and the fact that most rainfall near the centre of a depression is stratiform in nature 45 (Hunt et al. 2016b).
-To date, a number of studies have shown that assimilation of soil moisture, 46 or better initial representation of it, improves the forecast of monsoon depressions in mesoscale 47 models (Chandrasekar et al. 2007; Vinod Kumar et al. 2007; Chandrasekar et al. 2008; Rajesh 48 and Pattnaik 2016).
-Further, it has been shown that inland soil moisture is capable not only of 49 extending the duration of tropical cyclones (Andersen and Shepherd 2017), but in some cases of allowing them to re-intensify (Kellner et al. 2012).
+Nevertheless, recent work has shown that favorable conditions (e.g., higher vorticity and more moisture) at both scales is correlated with increased MD activity, duration, or intensity; for example, for soil moisture by Chang et al. (2009) and Kishtawal et al. (2013), and for the active phase of the monsoon by Hunt et al. (2016a).

+Eltahir (1998) was the first to provide a solid theoretical pathway to accompany the long-held assertion that an increase in large-scale soil moisture induces enhanced precipitation.
+He proposed that the drops in surface albedo and Bowen ratio caused by wetting soil work to increase the near-surface specific moist static energy and boundary layer moist static energy gradient, which results in more favorable conditions for precipitation.
+If, however, this is to be an important process in MDs, it is likely to be indirect [it must also overcome a negative feedback at the MD center; the associated lower-tropospheric cold core (Godbole 1977; Hunt et al. 2016a) acts to cool the surface and increase stability there]: the area of maximum precipitation is found to the southwest of the center (e.g., Ramanathan and Ramakrishnan 1933) where the (adiabatic) quasigeostrophic omega equation (e.g., Holton and Hakim 2013) predicts the greatest ascent associated with the balanced MD vortex will be (Boos et al. 2015).
+In contrast, the Bowen ratio tends to reach a minimum just ahead (northwest) of the center (Hunt et al. 2016a).
+To elucidate this, following Hunt et al. (2016a), Fig. 1 shows the mean Bowen ratio (ERA-Interim, hereinafter ERA-I; Dee et al. 2011) and precipitation (TRMM; Kummerow et al. 1998; Huffman et al. 2010) for a 34-depression composite in which location and orientation are normalized such that the center lies at the origin and the heading is up the page; land-only data were used.
+As asserted, there is not much spatial similarity between the extrema of precipitation and Bowen ratio, indicating that if we are to believe previous work suggesting a link between MD behavior and underlying soil moisture, it may be a more subtle feedback, or work on a finer spatial scale, than that suggested by Eltahir (1998).
+The caveat here is that surface fluxes are an entirely modeled product in ERA-I, and so have substantial uncertainty; however, this is at least partially addressed by the similarity of composite MD precipitation between ERA-I and TRMM, and the fact that most rainfall near the center of a depression is stratiform in nature (Hunt et al. 2016b).
+To date, a number of studies have shown that assimilation of soil moisture, or better initial representation of it, improves the forecast of monsoon depressions in mesoscale models (Vinodkumar et al. 2007, 2008; Rajesh and Pattnaik 2016).
+Further, it has been shown that inland soil moisture is capable not only of extending the duration of tropical cyclones (Andersen and Shepherd 2017), but in some cases of allowing them to reintensify (Kellner et al. 2012).